zer0cache/matic-docs/docs/develop/metamask/custom-tokens.md

 You can use the same process to add any custom tokens to any network on Metamask.
 You can refer to [this table](#tokens-and-contract-adresses) to visualize some examples of test tokens with their respective contract addresses.

-## Adding a custom token to your Metamask account
+## Adding a custom token to your MetaMask account

 First, choose the appropriate network for the new token on your Metamask's home screen.
 Then click on "Import Tokens".